USHA Mission Statement: To Organize, Promote and Spread the Joy of Handball...The Perfect Game.

 Welcome to the United States Handball Association (USHA), the National Governing Body for the sport of handball.
 The USHA is a 501 (c) 3 non-profit corporation, dedicated to the growth and development of the sport for all age levels.

-Handball's first true national championship was staged in 1919 by the Amateur Athletic Union (AAU) and was won by "Murder Ball" Bill Ranft.
-The AAU continued its reign on handball until 1951 when Chicago developer and handball afficionado Bob Kendler founded the USHA.
-It was a big move to break away but the players banded together to form a strong association, which has become known as the "players' fraternity."
+A brief history of our sport in the U.S.: Handball's first true national championship took place at the Los Angeles Athletic Club, staged in 1919 by the Amateur Athletic Union (AAU) and was won by "Murder Ball" Bill Ranft.
+The AAU continued its reign on handball until 1951 when Chicago developer and handball aficionado Bob Kendler founded the USHA.
+This was a big move to break away, but handball players banded together to form a strong association with uniform rules and court regulations.
+The newly founded USHA would be known as the "players' fraternity."

-For the past 69 years, local, regional and national tournaments have been sponsored by the United States Handball Association, and over the years, a strong network of handball players and administrators has been developed.
-Currently, the organization is represented by 50 state Chairmen and 9 Regional Commissioners.
-Competition is held each year at the state, regional, and national level for both singles and doubles for men, women and children from 11-and-under to 80-and-over.
+For the past 70 years, local, regional and national tournaments have been sponsored by the United States Handball Association, and over the years, a strong network of handball players and administrators has been developed.
+Currently, the organization is represented by 50 State/Area Chairs and 9 Regional Commissioners.
+The goal is to have competitions each year at the state, regional, and national level for both singles and doubles for men, women and children from 9-and-under to 85-and-over.
 Additionally, competition is held in numerous ability classes, including Novice.